maudeve-it/ILI9XXX-XPT2046-STM32/HELLO_WORLD/README.md

 <br>
 ##### running test functions

-Here some test function you can run installing the "_test" files.
+Here some test function you can run copying the "_test" files into the project.
-You can use them for:
+You can use them to:
--	correct system installation and configuration
+-	check the correct system installation and configuration
--	learning how to use the library functions
+-	learn how to use the library functions

 Here I show three demo/test functions called in the same main loop, but I suggest you to test them one by one, following the below order.